-Worry not, we’ve got an easy solution to keep you and your camping companions from turning into a pack of ravenous grizzlies: make-ahead camping meals!
+Worry not, we’ve got an easy solution to keep you and your camping companions from turning into a pack of ravenous grizzlies: prepared at home camping dinners!

-Prepping and planning your meals before you get to your campsite is an easy and hassle-free way to enjoy delicious and filling meals while far from your kitchen at home.
-Check out our 21 favorite make-ahead camping meals and spend your time enjoying the great outdoors, not slaving over the stovetop!
+Prepping and planning your food before you get to your campsite is an easy and hassle-free way to enjoy delicious and filling meals while far from your kitchen at home.
+Check out our 21 favorites and spend your time enjoying the great outdoors, not slaving over the stovetop!

 Camping Breakfast Recipes

 1. Breakfast Burritos

 Packed with protein and filled with yummy Southwest-inspired fillings, breakfast burritos are a portable and mess-free way to enjoy a hearty breakfast while at camp.
 Wrapping each burrito individually in a foil packet helps avoid mess and makes for easy reheating over a campfire.
 Just make sure you know how to roll them properly!